Danish Speaker Opposes Helmet Use

 He is also wrong about how helmets are tested.
 He says they are tested only on the crown (top) and not on the sides.
 But there is no bicycle helmet standard in the world that tests only on the crown.
 There are very few impacts in real life on the crown, and most testing is actually on the sides.

 He says there is "a 14% greater chance of getting into an accident when you are wearing a helmet."
 When questioned on a blog, he said that comes from the Norwegian Institute of Transport Economics (Transportřkonomisk institutt, TŘI).
 We looked there and first found one study recommending that Stockholm promote cycle helmets among other measures to reduce road injuries.
-Then we found this one from 2000 recommending mandatory helmet use.
+Then we found one from 2000 recommending mandatory helmet use.
 But eventually we found the study that we think he referenced.
 It's in Norwegian, but here is a rough Google translation of pages 29-30.
 We think it says that "research" in Australia and New Zealand shows that the use of helmets might in the long term increase cyclists' injuries --even if their heads had better outcomes--if they engage in risk compensation by riding more dangerously due to feeling safer.
 That is apparently based on a publication by Dorothy Robinson, an Australian helmet law critic.
 There is no widely accepted research in Australia that we know of that supports that number.
 The Norwegian study is a literature survey, and notes that other researchers don't agree.
 So it would not be accurate to cite that study as proof that helmets increase the risk of cycling by 14%.
-You have to judge if a cyclist will put on a helmet and ride with less care despite the fact that the rest of the body is entirely unprotected.
+You have to judge if a cyclist will put on a helmet and ride with less care despite the fact that the rest of the body is entirely unprotected, then extrapolate to estimate how many additional cyclists would be injured that way.
+That's not science.

 Mr. Colville-Andersen goes on to say that "there are scientific studies that show that your risk of brain injury is higher when you're wearing a helmet."
 We have not seen those studies.
 He might be referring to risk compensation, if you want to be charitable.